Overcoming

 Treating insomnia

-without having a clear understanding of the exact cause of
+without having a clear understanding of the

 the problem is simply an exercise in futility.
-As a rule, transient insomnia is

-effectively resolved when the underlying cause is removed or corrected.
+effectively resolved when the underlying cause

 There are available treatment approaches that can be used in conjunction with therapies that are specifically aimed towards the underlying medical or psychiatric cause.
 They are likewise the preferred therapies for primary insomnia disorders.
 The treatment of insomnia involves both pharmacologic and non-pharmacologic aspects.
 Studies have shown that combining the two is more effective in treating insomnia than either one alone.
 Pharmacologic treatment entails the use of drugs such as benzodiazepines, opioids, antidepressants, melatonin and melatonin agonists, antihistamines and atypical antipsychotics.
 On the other hand, non-pharmacologic treatment approaches include cognitive behavior therapy, attention to sleep hygiene, stimulus control, sleep-restriction therapy, patient education, paradoxical intention and relaxation therapy.
 Mangosteen